Information for experiment participants

 What data or information is collected and what use will be made of it?

 All the responses you make to the questions in this survey will be recorded by the Open University nQuire platform.
-All responses you provide will be anonymous - you won't be personally identifiable in any way.
-Once collected, the data will be stored on an offline server and only shared securely between selected people at the Open University, the University of Bristol, and the University of Exeter.
+All responses you provide will be anonymous—you won't be personally identifiable in any way.
+Once collected, the data will be securely stored and only shared securely between selected people at the Open University, the University of Bristol, and the University of Exeter.

 If you have any questions about this project or wish to know the results of the project please contact: Prof Peter Coates on P.A.Coates@bristol.ac.uk or Alex Smalley on A.J.Smalley@exeter.ac.uk.